-On average, the cost to replace your entire ceiling can range between £400 for a small ceiling to £1000 for a larger room.
+On average, the cost to replace your entire ceiling can range between £700 for a small ceiling to £1,000 for a larger room.

 In older properties, you will need to consider health and safety issues such as asbestos and lead paint.
 Ahead of replacing the ceiling, contact your local council.

 Cost to replaster a ceiling